 A bargain and sale deed indicates that only the seller of a property holds the title and has the right to transfer ownership.
 This type of deed offers no guarantees for the buyer against liens or other claims to the property, so the buyer could be responsible for these issues if they turn up.

-Bargain and sale deeds are typically used when transferring property in foreclosure or tax sales, because the seller is likely to have little knowledge of the history and status of the property, explains Eric Maribojoc, executive director of the Center for Real Estate Entrepreneurship at George Mason University in Arlington, Virginia.
+Bargain and sale deeds are typically used when transferring property in foreclosure or tax sales, explains Eric Maribojoc, executive director of the Center for Real Estate Entrepreneurship at George Mason University in Virginia.
+That’s because the seller is likely to have little knowledge of the history and status of the property.

 “The seller makes no representations with respect to any claims against the property or title defects,” Maribojoc says.
 “The buyer is accepting the property subject to any existing claims or title defects.”

 The seller could choose to make note of an encumbrance, however, Maribojoc adds, such as that there are no outstanding property taxes.
 In this case, the deed is considered a “bargain and sale deed with covenants.”